alevaquero/esphome-water-intake/README.md

 ![water scale](/images/scale.jpg)

+## Why?

+I have a history of kidney stones, so need a motivation to drink more water.

 ## Usage

-Just place the container in the scale.
+Just place the container in the scale while you drink over your day.
 It makes some assumptions though:
 * If the container has more water than before, it assumes you refilled it.
+The remaining water before the refill is not accounted to your daily intake.
-* Once refilled, if the container is not full, it assumes you drank that water.
+* Once refilled, if the container is not full, it assumes you drank the difference.
 So, always refill it to the top.
 * You can manually adjust the water intake in increments of 100ml pressing the "up" and "down" buttons.
-* Resets the daily intake at midnight.
+* The daily intake is reset at midnight.
+And the ESP32 goes to sleep until 6am.

 ## Setup